sterereo/semicolon-rescue/README.md

 au Syntax * syn match Error /\%u37e/
 ```

-or you can use this beaty and shorten your `.vimrc` by 2 bytes:
+or you can use this beauty and shorten your `.vimrc` by 2 bytes:

 ```
 Plugin 'sterereo/semicolon-rescue'